FerretEsq/Smartwatch-forensics-project/README.md

-# Smartwatch-forensics-project
-In this repo you'll be able to find all the details from my final year forensics project on the Kingwear KW98 smartwear device
+## Investigating the KW98 smartwatch

+In this repository you will find everything you need to know about the project, from technical aspects of the project to personal notes & progress reports.
+It's a bit bare now but BARE with me, haha. kill me.